Foreign Exchange (album): Songs

-The opening track of Foreign Exchange is "12 Stout Street", an introspective track which utilizes a simple melody and a buzz of sustain on every note to emphasize Rx Papi's personal lyricism.
+The opening track of Foreign Exchange is "12 Stout Street", an introspective track which uses a simple melody and a buzz of sustain on every note to emphasize Rx Papi's personal lyricism.
 The lyrics revolve around themes of criminal behavior, drug use, and legal problems alongside references to future goals.
-Additionally, Rx Papi addresses his mother, stepfather, and being exiled from his house, alongside the fact he did not want to life the lifestyle he lives.
+Additionally, Rx Papi addresses his mother, stepfather, and being exiled from his house, alongside the fact that he did not want to live the lifestyle he lives.
 They also express what is going on in his mind: "For so many years, I held it down / I never in my life wanted to sell drugs / I would've been cool with playing games and shit / But instead I'm running with the gang and shit."
-Sputnikmusics Benjamin Jack said the confessional lyrics make the song sound like "an exaggerated memoir" and a "template for emotional realisation".
-Millan Verma of Pitchfork called the track haunting.
+Jack said the confessional lyrics make the song sound like "an exaggerated memoir" and a "template for emotional realisation".
+Millan Verma of Pitchfork called the track "haunting".

 The following track, "N.L.M.B.", displays Rx Papi screaming the line "I grew up around fucking dead bodies!" atop a piano line reminiscent of ballads by New Edition or Ready for the World, according to Nadine Smith of Pitchfork.
 "Teflon Don", a song about aspirations and status, opens with soft keys and a breathless flow.
 Its instrumental is built around gentle chimes and deep bass, which Jack felt gave the song a more emotional feel.
-The instrumental emphasizes Rx Papi's rapping; the atmospheric sound of the instrumental contrasts with the song's strong themes.
-"Albino Steve" features overlapping lines, which Jack viewed as creating the impression of Rx Papi arguing with himself or "finishing his own sentences through a second persona".
-The production, which revolves around a looping synthesizer and 808 drums, creates a sense of tension while creating a disturbing atmosphere.
+The instrumental emphasizes Rx Papi's rapping; its atmospheric sound contrasts with the song's strong themes.
+"Albino Steve" features overlapping lines, which Jack viewed as creating the impression of Rx Papi "arguing with himself, or finishing his own sentences through a second persona".
+The production, which revolves around a looping synthesizer and 808 drums, creates a tense and disturbing atmosphere.
 "Split Decision" is driven by synthesizers.
 "Still in da Hood" makes references to popular culture in its lyrics: "Drako sound like Boomhauer" and "Spike Dudley with the leg drop."
 Smith viewed these lines as "small comforts" in a world containing constant threats of death.
 Jack called the song "relatively simple yet vicious".
 The penultimate track, "Rahkel", was written about Rx Papi's girlfriend.
 Using a simple and atypical soundscape, it is built around distorted synthesizers and themes of optimism.
-The closing track, "Liar", concludes with the line: "I walk in this bitch, I don't want to"; the line communicates the album's protagonist feels self-awareness.
-Jack viewed the line as a reworking of the lines where Rx Papi compares himself to notable criminals.
-He further described it as a "sober ending" and said "both ego and conscience present themselves for a final curtain call".
+The closing track, "Liar", concludes with the line: "I walk in this bitch, I don't want to".
+Jack viewed this ending as a callback to the lines where Rx Papi compares himself to notable criminals, reworked to show a new sense of heavy consequences.
+He described it as a "sober ending" in which "both ego and conscience present themselves for a final curtain call".